rahulpargi641/Argon-Assault/README.md

 #### Implementation
 ##### Scripts
     - PlaerControls: Responsible for controlling a ship's movement and rotation based on input, enabling and disabling a set of laser guns based on player input.

     - Enemy: It handles the enemy's hit points, visual effects upon being hit, and its destruction, including score updates when killed.

-    - Tower: Responsible for finding the nearest enemy and targeting them.
-After destroying the targeted enemy, it selects the next nearest one.

-    - EnemySpawner: Spawns enemies at fixed intervals.

-    - EnemyMovement: Obtains the shortest path from the PathFinder and follows it.

-    - EnemyDamage: Manages hit processing and destruction of enemies.

-    - GameManager: Responsible for managing game states, such as running, pausing, or activating the game over screen if the player is defeated.

-    - Cube Editor: An editor script for placing grid blocks (waypoints) only at integer coordinates, crucial for pathfinding, as it relies on integer coordinates.
+    - CollisionHandler: Triggers a crash sequence on collision, disabling the player's visuals and controls temporarily, and reloading the level after a delay.

+    - ScoreBoard: Manages a score system.
+The score increases based on the specified amount.

+    - MusicPlayer: Ensures a single instance of MusicPlayer, destroying extras during Awake to prevent duplication across scene changes.

  #### Game Design
-     - Designed strategic level independently using provided assets.
+     - Designed strategic level using provided assets.
-     - Implemented an editor script(CubeEditor) to facilitate the placement of blocks (waypoints) with restricted integer coordinates.

 #### Focus
     - Learn Unity's Terrain component to create terrain, utilize terrain tools, and apply texturing and trees.